MADE-Apps/MADE.NET-UI/README.md

 ## License

-MADE Uno is made available under the terms and conditions of the [MIT license](LICENSE).
+MADE.NET UI is made available under the terms and conditions of the [MIT license](LICENSE).